 The average size of Android and iOS apps should be 11.8MB and 34.3MB respectively.
 If your app size is larger than above, your app will consume more storage space on your users’ device, which is a big factor of users uninstalling apps, especially when they try to free up some storage space.
 Until and unless your app provides some unique value proposition, you should be focused on maintaining the above sizes while developing your business app to ensure its success.
 On the other hand, a large app also tends to crash more frequently.

 Smartphone users don’t wait if your app has a higher load time.
 A slow-loading app even kills its potential and capability.
 It fails to display every content that is meant for users and adds as a frustrating experience, which usually results in uninstalling your app.
 As per industry standards, a simple and quick app takes an average of 2 seconds to display every content and lets users engage with what suits them.
 Get is coded with a good mobile app development company.

 An app is developed with a defined purpose and targets users accordingly.
 If an app fails to serve its actual purpose and is not able to give target users what they are expecting from it, then there are maximum possibilities that users will avoid accessing your app and finally uninstall it from their devices.
 Your app should be focused on providing features to enhance user experience to support the defined purpose of the application.

 Data Security Issues

-Asking too much questions related to users’ personal details especially when installing the app raises alarm in users’ mind, leading to your app getting uninstalled right away.
-Instead, you should include limited fields while user access it for first time with assurity that their personal information is secure, give user option to complete their profile and other details for later, while accessing specific features.
+Asking too many questions related to users’ details especially when installing the app raises alarm in users’ minds, leading to your app getting uninstalled right away.
+Instead, you should include limited fields while users access it for the first time with an assurity that their personal information is secure, give users the option to complete their profile and other details for later while accessing specific features.
 Maintain transparency and inform users honestly where and how their information will be used.

 Complex Registration & Log-in